• Skip to primary navigation

 1. Melt your butter in the microwave.

-3. Mix in the flour, cornstarch (if using), baking powder, and salt.
+3. Mix in the flour, cornstarch (if using), baking powder, and salt to the wet ingredientsvanilla mug cake prep dry ingredients in mug

 4. Cook in the microwave for 60 - 90 seconds, or until the sides are set at the top looks slightly moist.

 5. Remove and allow to rest for a minute.
-Top with your favorite toppings, like a creamy vanilla buttercream frosting and sprinkles.
+Add a swirl of vanilla buttercream frosting and sprinkles to the top of the cake or use any of your favorite toppings.

 vanilla mug cake on a spoon with frosting

-Butter: You can substitute the butter in this easy mug cake recipe with a neutral-flavored oil, butter-flavored Crisco, or margarine.
+• Butter: You can substitute the butter in this easy mug cake recipe with a neutral oil (canola oil or vegetable oil), butter-flavored Crisco, or margarine.
 If you use margarine, and it is on the saltier side, omit the salt in the recipe.

-Milk: You can use a milk alternative like cashew milk or oat milk.
+• Milk: You can use a lactose-free or non-dairy milk like cashew milk or almond milk.
 You can also get creative and use heavy cream, coffee creamer, or thinning out a bit of yogurt or sour cream with a touch of water.

-Flour: There isn't much you can use to replace the flour, unfortunately.
-You can use a gluten-free baking mix.
-If you skip out on the salt and baking powder, you can try a complete pancake mix (the kind that only needs you to add water).
+• Flour: You can use a gluten-free baking mix if you want to make a gluten-free mug cake.
+If substitute all of the dry ingredients except for the sugar, you can try a complete pancake mix (the kind that only needs you to add water).
 Please note, I've never tried it using the pancake mix method personally, but I know people who have.

 close up vanilla mug cake with frosting and cake on spoon